fchmainy/k8s-trainings-101/README.md

     kubectl get endpoints -n *namespace*
     kubectl get pods -n *namespace*

+### Lab1 Tasks:

+Just poke around using the commands above, to understand how the various constructs and components relate to eachother.

+> :warning: Don't forget to check [CTFD](http://ctfd.f5demolab.org) to see if there are any challenges and questions for this section.

 ---

 ## Lab2 - Deploy your first application
 ### Description
-> In this lab, you will deploy your application.

-We have prepared an example YAML template file for the Kubernetes deployment manifest, in order to help you create the service and the deployment.
-Please modify the example so that it matches your requirements.

-Now you can deploy your application into your kubernetes cluster (check the following challenges in CTFD):
-**TASKS:** (check corresponding flags in the CTFD):
-- create a namespace called **frontns**
-- create a docker-registry kubernetes secret on registry.gitlab.com using your deploy tokens.
-- deploy the v1_webapp_k8s_manifest.yaml in your **frontns** namespace (verify the manifest file content so it matches your environment).

-> :warning: Don't forget to check [CTFD](http://ctfd.f5demolab.org) to see if there are any challenges and questions for this section.
+> The goal of this lab, is to create a namespace (check k8s documentation for more details on namespaces), store your credentials safely and deploy your application container image into Kubernetes.

-### Useful commands
+### Useful Commands:

 <pre>
 kubectl create ns